actuntas/actuntas.github.io/README.md

 *   **LinkedIn:** [linkedin.com/in/cantuntas](https://www.linkedin.com/in/cantuntas)

 ---
-&copy; 2025 Aydın Can Tuntaş.
-All rights reserved.
+2025 - Aydın Can Tuntaş